 My firm and I incorporate vintage into every single interior we design.
 The more chipped and marked, the better.
-That patina and history is ultimately what makes a room feel interesting.
+That patina and history are ultimately what makes a room feel interesting.

 Poppy, your daughter was born in 2015.
 She is simply gorgeous!
 How has life changed for you since becoming a father?

 Well, I now live with a lot of plastic, colorful things which I never thought would happen.
 Becoming a parent changes everything.
 She is teaching us every single day.

 Any anecdotal stories of Poppy you would like to share?

 During the festive season last year, it was all about Santa and Christmas.
 We could get her to do anything by telling her if she doesn’t, Santa won’t be visiting.
 I wish we could have that kind of leverage all year-long.

 You and Jeremiah had another ‘baby’ in 2017 – a television show ‘Nate and Jeremiah by Design’.
 What is it like working with your spouse?

 Jeremiah and I will argue about who gets the last piece of pizza, but when it comes to design we are very much in lockstep.
 We challenge each other in the right way.
 Jeremiah has an incredible eye …I love that we get to do this together.

 I believe a second season is on the cards?

 Yes, we are currently in production.
 The new season will air in spring 2018.